rickyadriell/docker-build-example/README.md

 # Docker Build Example

-- This contains a simple example of how to build a Docker image
+- This contains examples of how to build a Docker image